 Pheasant Place Cards/Party Favors

 Kids will have as much fun crafting these cute place cards as they will devouring their sweet contents.
 Our free printable template makes assembly a snap.
 Ready to make your own?
-Get step-by-step instructions.
+Just follow our tutorial, below.

 Paper Leaf Centerpiece